YeetChat/yeetchat-docs/docs-source/Server/Setup/quickstart.md

             npm i yarn -g; git clone https://gitlab.yeetchat.xyz/yeetchat-server; cd yeetchat-server; yarn install;
             ```
             (Requires NPM & Git | Should work, untested at the moment)

+        ## Note
+        MacOS/HackOS will be supported in the near future, although it isn't yet.

     === "Windows"
         === "CMD"